 A tight economy forces a competitive job market.
-What people are now finding is that they are competing for administrative jobs with over-educated and over-qualified job applicants.
+People are now finding that they are competing for administrative jobs with over-educated and over-qualified job applicants.

 Now is the time to turn up the heat on your resume.

-If you haven’t written a resume for awhile, or find yourself in the midst of a layoff, or just need to beef up what you already have then these tips will help give you that opportunity.
+If you haven’t written a resume in a while, are facing a layoff, or just need to beef up what you already have, these tips will help give you that opportunity.

 Just as important as they are now, they were also at least that important back then.
 Key Words.
-I am talking about keywords, except back then they were known as “Power Words.”
-Most professional resume readers can make a decision to keep a resume in less than two minutes.
+I am talking about keywords, except back then, they were known as “Power Words.”
+Most professional resume readers can decide to keep a resume in less than two minutes.
 Your resume had better be good for that only reason.
-Right now for every one job opening, there are 100 PLUS resumes and applications being turned in – And those statistics only count if the job is not advertised.
+Right now, for every job opening, 100 PLUS resumes and applications are being turned in – And those statistics only count if the job is not advertised.

-If you have not considered starting your own business by now, then you might give it a toss to see if it would be worth your while.
-The reason is that this economy is the best to start a business in.
-You are allowed many more opportunities to see if you can succeed or not.
-You get more chances to fail in this type of economy and the failure ‘penalties’ aren’t as rigid as they are in a thriving economy.
+If you have not considered starting your own business by now, you might give it a toss to see if it would be worthwhile.
+The reason is that this economy is the best in which to start a business.
+You are allowed many more opportunities to see if you can succeed.
+You get more chances to fail in this type of economy, and the failure ‘penalties’ aren’t as rigid as in a thriving economy.

-The best way to succeed is to gain as many failures under your belt as you can.
+The best way to succeed is to experience as many failures as possible.
 A sure path to success is one failure at a time.
-Just like my golf instructor told us, “The best game you have is because you are moving forward – Always be moving forward!”
+As my golf instructor told us, “The best game you have is because you are moving forward—always be moving forward!”

-But, for those who are more interested in getting their resume put together (you will need it for your business plan anyway – when you start your own business), here are some killer tips.
+But for those who are more interested in putting together their resumes (you will need them for your business plan anyway when you start your own business), here are some killer tips.

-Write down a list of the things you did for each of your jobs – You’ll want at least four main points per job.
-Think about what you really did in a way that helped your company.
+Write down a list of what you did for each job – You’ll want at least four main points per job.
+Think about what you did in a way that helped your company.
 This is your time to shine, so you better make your words count.
 Words are often the only armor you have to get your foot in the door.

 Example: BEFORE